Boksburg: History

 Also in 1887 the Republican Government built the Post Office and the Mining Commissioner's office.
 Business and residential properties began to be built in the fledgling town in its first year of existence.

 In 1888 coal deposits were discovered right on the boundary of the new town, and here coal was first mined in the Transvaal.
 This started an era of company promotion and syndicate formation, with ground fetching high prices.
 Enterprises of all kinds were set up and Boksburg began to emerge from a mining camp atmosphere to a fully-fledged town.
 Coal ensured that the gold mining industry would grow to a formidable size.

 Originally, Boksburg was laid out in 1887 to serve the surrounding gold mines, and named after the State Secretary of the South African Republic, Eduard Bok.
 The Main Reef Road linked Boksburg to all the other major mining towns on the Witwatersrand and the Angelo Hotel was used as a production post.
 A railway was built by the Netherlands-South African Railway Company (NZASM) to link Boksburg to Johannesburg in 1890.

 The first coal mine was called Gauf's Mine after the Manager Mr J.L.
 Gauf.
 Others were the Good Hope, Ferndale and many more.
 There now arose a pressing need for a more sophisticated coal distribution system than using teams of ox wagons.
 The mine owners strongly advocated a railway line between Johannesburg and Boksburg, but this was opposed by the wagoners.
 President Kruger managed to persuade the Volksraad to approve the building of a "tram" line, ostensibly to transport passengers only!
-The Rand Tram (so named as to appease the transport riders) opened in 1890, between Johannesburg's Park station and Boksburg station.
+The Rand Tram (so named to appease the transport riders) opened in 1890, between Johannesburg's Park station and Boksburg station.
 The line was subsequently extended to Brakpan and Springs, where large deposits of superior quality coal had been discovered.
-Also, deposits of high grade fireclay were discovered in Boksburg, which gave impetus to development of a fireclay manufacturing industry.
+Also, deposits of high grade fireclay were discovered in Boksburg, which gave impetus to develop a fireclay manufacturing industry.
 All this helped the importance of the gold mining industry.

 Coal mining came to an end in 1895 after underground fires broke out, rendering the entire mining area unsafe.